RUBICON: A Framework for Designing Efficient Deep Learning-Based Genomic Basecallers: Results

 Third, we observe that the \emph{knee point} for unstructured pruning and structured pruning lies at 90\% and 50\%, where we achieve 80.65\% and 70.10\% of accuracy with 9.99$\times$ and 1.99$\times$ savings model size, respectively.
 After the knee point, we observe a sharp decline in accuracy.
 Fourth, below the knee point, we can trade accuracy for speed to further accelerate \mech for hardware computation and resources by removing unimportant network weights.
 We conclude that pruning provides a tradeoff between accuracy and model size that can lead to further reductions in processing and memory demands for \mech, depending on the type of device on which genomic analyses would be performed.

-\subsection{Explainability Into \nas Results}
+\subsection{Explainability into \nas results}

 We perform an explainability analysis to understand our results further and explain \texttt{QABAS}’s decisions.
 The search performed by \nas provides insight into whether \nas has learned meaningful representations in basecalling.
-In Figure~\ref{fig:explainability}(a) and \ref{fig:explainability}(b), we extract the number of model parameters and precision of each parameter in a neural network layer to calculate the total size for each layer for \bon and \mechmp, respectively.
-We compare to \bon as it has the same backend as \mech (i.e, Quartznet~\cite{kriman2020quartznet}) and is designed by ONT experts.
+In Figure~\ref{fig:explainability}(a) and \ref{fig:explainability}(b), we extract the number of model parameters and precision of each parameter in a neural network layer to calculate the total size for each layer for \bon and \mechmp, respectively. \Copy{IR1.8/2}{\hgb{We highlight each layer's precision (i.e., weights and activation precision) using distinct colors.
+Our range includes floating-point (i.e., \texttt{fp32}) computation to integer computation (i.e., \texttt{int16}, \texttt{int8}, and \texttt{int4}) for weight and activation.
+Based on our experiments in Section~\ref{suppsubsubsec:overprovision_quant}, we restrict the precision of weight and activation in \mechmp architecture in \nas to \texttt{int8} and \texttt{int4}, respectively.}} We compare \mechmp to \bon as it has the same backend (i.e, Quartznet~\cite{kriman2020quartznet}) and is designed by ONT experts.
 We make three observations.
 First, \nas uses more bits in the initial layers than the final layers in \mechmp. \nas learns that the input to \mech uses an analog squiggle that requires higher precision, while the output is only the nucleotide bases (A, C, G, T), which can be represented using lower precision.

 Second, \mech uses 1.97$\times$ less number of neural network layers than \bon while providing similar or higher basecalling accuracy on the evaluated species (Section~\ref{subsection:results_base_acc}).
 Thus, the superior performance of a basecaller architecture is not explicitly linked to its model complexity, and \nas-designed models are parameter efficient.
 Third, \bon uses the same single-precision floating-point representation (FP32) for all neural network layers, which leads to very high memory bandwidth and processing demands.
 Whereas \mech has every layer quantized to a different quantization domain.
 We conclude that \nas provides an efficient automated method for designing more efficient and hardware-friendly genomic basecallers compared to expert-designed basecallers.